zanymuzik/notes/dl.ai S3 - TF Deployment.md

 - Improvement in model size and latency
 	- at the cost of degradation in model accuracy
 - OPTIMIZE_FOR_SIZE or OPTIMIZE_FOR_LATENCY
-	- or let it choose the right balance
+	- or let it choose the right balance (DEFAULT)
 - For Edge TPUs, accelerator uses only integers for Edge TPUs
 	- quantization can reduce size by 4x
 	-